 - The teen speaks in monosyllables and does not talk openly with family members.

 - They seem depressed or anxious all the while.

-- The teen gets angry even in simple matters; are aggressive and short-tempered.
+- The teen gets angry even with simple matters; are aggressive and short-tempered.

-- Have trouble falling asleep, and irregular sleeping pattern.
+- Having trouble falling asleep, and irregular sleeping pattern.